Just1truc/ScrapMyLinkedin/README.md

 It is possible for you to encounter some problems.
 It can be caused by a **bad connection** or the fact that the window has been **minimized** or **closed**.

+Also, it'll happen if you are not **prenium** on linkedIn.The program will crash because the account reached the maximum profil search per month.

 ## Credits

 #### Programation : Justin Duc